 If you have a relatively bigger HDB apartment of 4 or 5 rooms, you can incorporate a resort living interior design style into it.
 Since an HDB home still has relatively smaller-sized rooms, extra sensitivity is required to transform its appearance.
-Resort living style features earthly colour palettes and wooden elements.
+The resort living style features earthly colour palettes and wooden elements.
 Wooden ceiling beams are also a significant feature of this design.

-Lots of accent and recessed lighting help to create a dramatic and cosy effect.
+Lots of accents and recessed lighting help to create a dramatic and cosy effect.
 The walls are usually kept neutral and white along with huge full-length windows or glass doors.
 This gives the effect of living in a resort with lots of sunlight flowing in.
 Certain blue and green elements are also incorporated in the design to give the effect of water and plants from a beach.

 We designed a resort-style HDB at Punggol Walk, Singapore.
 Notice how the wooden ceiling beams, huge windows, wooden floors, and wood-effect walls all work together to give the feel of a resort.

 Related read: Unique interior design ideas for 4-room HDB flats

 This unique interior design is an amalgamation of the Japanese simplistic style and modern styles.
 The Japanese style is based on the Zen philosophy of simplicity and minimalism.
 It features lines, form, light, and white space.
 An open plan is incorporated so there could be an organic flow between the interior and exterior.
 Such materials and geometry is used that creates a relationship between the natural environment and the interior.

 When these elements are combined with modern elements such as glass, Oakwood, and classy furniture, the result is a beautiful Japanese Modern design that is bound to impress anyone.